ByGregMarine/bygregmarine.com/content/pages/vitamin-g/index.md

   - Motivation
   - VitaminG
 ---
 A collection of motivational statements originally posted on social media.
-Now in a single convenient book to be used as a daily motivational tool.
+Now in a single convenient book.